 Mulch to Reduce Watering

-We mulch our garden with cardboard and straw every year because it saves me a LOT of time pulling weeds and it also saves us from having to water so often.
+We mulch our garden with cardboard and straw every year because it saves me a lot of time pulling weeds and it also saves us from having to water so often.
 If you have a large garden and live in a hot/dry climate mulching can really save you money on your water bill.
 You can also mulch using grass clippings, but make sure they are free from herbicides or it could end up killing your plants.

 Borrow or Buy Used Gardening Tools